c-d-a2/File-Organizer/README.md

 #Note

 This script is currently intended to be used on systems with Python 3 installed and supporting the command line arguments format provided in the usage section.
-Be careful while providing the directory path, a wrong path could lead to FileNotFoundError and dont forget to back up your registry.
+Be careful while providing the directory path, a wrong path could lead to FileNotFoundError and dont forget to BACKUP your registry.
 Im also working on improving it and making it more customizable.